yaguara/polaris-react/UNRELEASED.md

 ### Enhancements

+- The styles in global.scss have been moved into AppProvider.
+As AppProvider is a required wrapper for polaris components this should not affect your usage.
+An empty global.scss is provided in order to not break existing integration with old sewing-kit versions. ([#2392](https://github.com/Shopify/polaris-react/pull/2392))

 ### Bug fixes

 - Fixed an accessibility issue with `TextField` `multiline` where `aria-multiline` would be set to an invalid type `number` ([#2351](https://github.com/Shopify/polaris-react/pull/2351))